 - Upfront cost - You may be better off paying more upfront for a phone or buying one outright SIM-free and then adding a 5G plan yourself.

 - Explore cheaper alternatives - Unless you're keen to have a phone from a particular brand, shop around.
 The price differences between networks are quite sizeable, even for the same device.

 What to look for in a 5G phone

 - Only the features you need - 5G phones are mostly quite expensive, so it's important to choose one that actually suits your needs rather than going for the best one on a super-expensive deal.

 - Camera - It's fair to say that the cameras on all of the below phones are strong, but it's worth looking up more information and camera samples if you want to take particular styles of photos.
 Night Mode is a particular strength of some handsets but still a weakness of others - make sure you're getting something that you want, especially if you're paying a lot of money for a 5G device.

-Top 5G phone deals
+The best 5G phone deals

 Here we've suggested the top deals for each of the key 5G handsets currently on the market and we're adding more as big-name 5G phones continue to roll out.
-Check back as these deals will change regularly.